Stiffstream/sobjectizer/README.md

 **Free**.
 SObjectizer is distributed under BSD-3-CLAUSE license, so it can be used in development of proprietary commercial software for free.

+## SObjectizer is not like TBB, taskflow or HPX

+SObjectizer is often compared with tools like Intel Threading Building Blocks, taskflow, HPX, and similar to them.
+Such comparison is just useless.

+All those tools are intended to be used for solving tasks from Parallel Computing area: they allow to reduce the computational time by utilizing several CPU cores.
+For example, you can reencode your video file from one format to another within one hour on one CPU core, by it takes only 15 minutes on four cores.
+That is the main goal of Parallel Computing.

+SObjectizer is intended for a slightly different area: Concurrent Computing.
+The main goal of SObjectizer is the simplification of doing many different tasks at once.
+Sometimes there is no need to use more than just one CPU core for that.
+But if there are several CPU cores, then SObjectizer makes the handling of those tasks and the interaction between them much easier.

+The tricky part is the fact that Parallel- and Concurrent Computing use the same concurrency mechanisms and primitives (like threads, mutexes, atomics, and so on) under the hood.
+But from the high-level point of view Parallel- and Concurrent Computing are used for very different tasks.

+As examples of applications that were or could be implemented on top of SObjectizer, we can list multithreaded proxy-server, automatic control system, MQ-broker, database server, and so on.

 # Show me the code!